 METHOD:

-Measure the quince juice.
-For every cup of quince juice, you will need approximately 3/4 cup of granulated sugar.
+Once strained, measure the juice.
+For every 1 cup of juice, use about ¾ cup sugar.

-Allow the quince jelly to cool and set undisturbed at room temperature for 8-10 hours.
-It may take a few hours to a day to fully set.
-Once set, store the sealed jars in a cool, dark place.
-The jelly can be stored for up to a year.
+Let jars cool at room temperature, undisturbed, for 8–10 hours.
+The jelly may take up to 24 hours to fully set.
+Store sealed jars in a cool, dark place for up to 1 year.